Vulnerability Information

 On the Vulnerability Profile page, the Vulnerability Information section provides a short summary along the vulnerability's Vulnerability Priority Rating (VPR), Common Vulnerability Scoring System (CVSSv3), and Exploit Prediction Scoring System (EPSS) scores.

-It also contains four tabs, within which you can view an event timeline, VPR and EPSS widgets, plugin details, known affected products, and a full summary.
+It also contains tabs which allow you to delve further into your vulnerability data by viewing an event timeline, VPR and EPSS widgets, plugin details, known affected products, and more.

 Events